sguruvar3/sentiment_analyzer/README.md

 ======
 The demo is available here @ https://github.com/sivaguruvareddiar/SentiAnalyzer/tree/master/Demo

-P.S: If asked, open the swf file from your favorite browser What the Demo offers
+P.S: If asked, open the swf file from your favorite browser